codecrafters-io/build-your-own-kafka/stage_descriptions/create-topics-01_yb1.md

 - The correlation ID in the response header matches the correlation ID in the request header.
 - The error code in the response body is `0` (No Error).
 - The response body contains at least one entry for the API key `19` (CreateTopics).
-- The `MaxVersion` for the CreateTopics API is at least 7.
+- The `MaxVersion` for the CreateTopics API is at least 6.

-### Notes
+## Notes

 - You don't have to implement support for the `CreateTopics` request in this stage.
 We'll get to this in later stages.
-- You'll still need to include the entry for `APIVersions` in your response to pass the previous stage.
+- You'll still need to include the entry for `APIVersions` in your response to pass previous stages.
+- The `MaxVersion` for the `CreateTopics` API is 7.